foopod/locked-away/story/05 In Love.md

 #2016-03-27

 Opposites attract.
 Its strange right?
-She is likes clothes and lipgloss.
+She likes clothes and lipgloss.
 And I like rock bands and Star Wars.

 Something about her intrigues me.
 She is almost inhuman in how beautiful she is, every inch of her is perfect, not a hair out of place.